A1essandr0/postfix_log_parser/README.md

-# Simple parser for Postfix log files
+# Parser for Postfix log files

+Collects sent email delivery data and puts it to nice json